ranocha/BSeries.jl/docs/src/tutorials/code_generation.md

 [symbolic backends](@ref tutorial-symbolic-computations), it's currently easiest to perform code generation using [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl).

-First, we generate the B-series that we want work with.
+First, we generate the B-series that we want to work with.
 Here we take a generic 2nd-order RK method and generate terms only up to 3rd order, in order to work with the leading truncation error.